tcmyths/tcmyths/docs/_myths/writing-takes-a-lot-of-time.md

 ## Survival tips

-The misunderstandings that create or reinforce this notion can be minimized through clear and frequent stakeholder communication.
+Frequent stakeholder communication can help minimize the misunderstandings that create or reinforce this notion.

 ## Mentions